 MESSAGE_ID was added to the OPM, OMM, and OEM to provide better satisfaction of requirement P10 (identification and annotation of messages).

+EPHEMERIS_TYPE was updated in the OMM to reflect currently used numbering scheme.

+BSTAR and MEAN_MOTION_DDOT fields are paired with BTERM and AGOM parameters to support the SGP and SGP4 propagators as well as the new SGP4-XP propagator, respectively.

 CHANGES IN THE DOCUMENT

 A new CCSDS repository for normative keyword values for navigation messages has been created at the SANA Registry, accessible on the Internet at: https://sanaregistry.org/r/navigation_standard_normative_annexes/.
 (See annex B for details on the affected keywords and links to the content.)